Megidd/jewelry-personalization/ring-blender/specs-blender.md

    * Ring would extend half-length towards `+z` and half-length towards `-z`.
 * The `z` axis would be perpendicular to the ring's `xy` plane.
 * The text would be written on the ring's surface.
-   * Text horizontal center would be located at the intersection of the ring's mesh with the `y` axis.
+   * Text horizontal center would be located at the intersection of the ring's mesh with the `+y` axis.
    * Text could possibly wrap around the entire ring circumference if text is too long.
       * If text wraps completely around and overlaps itself, it should stop at 360 degrees.
+         * The remaining text is just truncated.
    * Text could possibly cover just a portion of ring circumference if text is short.
    * The text is curved to follow the ring’s curvature.
    * The text should be on the outer surface the ring, at the outer diameter of ring.

+# Text size

+* Input text size in JSON file is the height along the Z-axis, parallel to ring length.
+* It is measured before curving.
+* It should be smaller the ring’s length, of course.

+# Letter spacing

+Letter spacing in JSON file:

+* It is the the arc length between letters on the curved surface.
+* It is measured from letter edge to edge:
+   * The value is just added to the kerning from the font file.

 # Text orientation